 - FireChess uses Stockfish 18 at balanced depth, comparable to Chess.com.
 The ACPL table above is calibrated for FireChess-level analysis strength.

 Rule of thumb: If you're used to Lichess numbers, add roughly 10% when comparing to FireChess or Chess.com ACPL.
+For a full comparison of chess analysis tools, see our guide on Free Chess Analysis Tools 2026.
 A "good" 40 ACPL on Lichess might register as 45β48 on FireChess.
+Cross-platform comparisons are always approximate β commit to one platform for tracking your own progress.

 ACPL by Time Control